 capability (i.e., what the process is capable of if it were centered, not what the process might be doing).

 SPC Cpk Index

-Like the Cp index, the Cpk shows the relationship of the 6-sigma spread to the specification limits, however, the Cpk considers the centering of the process.
+Like the Cp index, the Cpk calculation shows the relationship of the 6-sigma spread to the specification limits, however, the Cpk considers the centering of the process.
 There are two Cpk values calculated, one that considers the upper specification limit and another that considers the lower specification limit.
 The reported Cpk, however, represents the lowest value

 of the capability against the upper or lower specification.
 Cpk shows where within the specification limits the process is currently producing, not what the process is capable